FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - Title: Cold-Blooded Poisoner
 - Vice-President of the Student Council.
 Falls in love with Baek Su-Ryong at first sight.
 The most intelligent, cunning strategist among the Azure Dragon Academy students by far.

+**Peng Sa-Hyuk:**

+- Martial Arts: Five Tiger Demolition Blade
+- President of the Club Union.
+Childhood friend and rival of Hyonwon Kang.